Join Our Initiative Browse the Datasets Contribute a New Dataset

 and the dataset card process will handle most of the details.
 Then you can add the additional fields requested in Table 2, those marked with “OTDI”.

-For completeness, the optional fields in that block are also shown.
-The Required? column uses ☑ to indicate the field is required, empty for optional fields (but often recommended), and ☒ for fields that we don’t allow, because they are incompatible with this project.
+Table 1 lists all the fields in the dataset card YAML block.
+The Required? column uses ☑ to indicate the field is required by us, ☒ for fields that we don’t allow, because they are incompatible with this project, and a blank entry indicates a field is optional.

 Field Name | Description | Required? |